 The Curriculum also included the social aspects that are essential for lifelong learning, personal growth and development of independence.

-Gainford Cof E Primary School prides itself in being inclusive and will endeavour to support every child regardless of their level of need.
+Gainford Church of England Primary and Pre-School prides itself in being inclusive and will endeavour to support every child regardless of their level of need.
 All pupils follow the National Curriculum at a level and a pace that is appropriate to their abilities.
 At times and when it is felt appropriate, modifications to the curriculum may be implemented.

 To successfully match pupil ability to the curriculum there are some actions we may take to achieve this:

 - Ensure that all pupils have access to the school curriculum and all school activities.

 - Help all pupils achieve to the best of their abilities, despite any difficulty or disability they may have.